GamesCreed

 These are called handoffs.
 You’ll see highlighted buttons, and you must click them on time.
 This is where your reaction timing is tested.
 If you click the required button quickly, it’ll boost your speed and make it harder for the opponent to tackle you.

 Now for Wild Card Football’s content.
-An exhibition is more for you to chill with the CPU or friends either locally or online.
-Then we have arguably the best feature in Wild Card Football, which is the single-player career season mode where you aim to reach the top.
+An exhibition is more for you to chill with the CPU or friends, either locally or online.
+Then we have arguably the best feature in Wild Card Football, which is the single-player career season mode, where you aim to reach the top.

 Whether it’s on local or crossplay multiplayer, you’ll do everything you can to claim your crown as king.
 On top of that, regularly check up on your standings for stats and schedule to know who’s next on your hit list.
-As well as getting new immersive challenges you’ll be getting daily to complete.
+As well as getting new immersive challenges, you’ll be getting daily challenges to complete.

 Remember when I mentioned the dream team?
 Yes, you’re in total control of creating your dream team of seven players.
 That’s right, choose from hundreds of players, build your elite lineup, and complete several fun challenges.
 As well as unlocking rewards such as new players and much more.

 Take your dream team and face other players around the world in Quick and League games and complete challenges while you’re on tour.
 Plus, open packs, trade cards, manage player cards, vanities, logos, and wild cards, and trade them for tickets.
 This is essentially Wild Card Football’s Ultimate Team mode, and it’s very impressive.
-Although, the matchmaking is pretty slow, and you’ll have to wait sometime to get into just one game.
+Although the matchmaking is pretty slow, and you’ll have to wait some time to get into just one game.

 If you’re wondering about customization, Wild Card Football allows you to do that and all that jazz.
 Uniforms, logos, colours, and more for you to modify and give your dream team your ideal style.
 You can even select your stadium to claim as your home and create wild card decks and playbooks that you’ll use on the field.